JKCooper2/ai-ama-exercises/Chapter 3/README.md

 calculate this for you.)

 ## Solution ##
-Run n_queens.py with search as relevant algorithm Using DepthFirst can solve in with approx 2,000 nodes expanded Using BreadthFirst can solve with approx 120,000 checks (much slowerfrom list concatenation as well)
+Run n_queens.py with search as relevant algorithm.
+Using DepthFirst can solve in with approx 2,000 nodes expanded.
+Using BreadthFirst can solve with approx 120,000 checks (much slower from list concatenation as well)